barz-christian/DiseaseTransmissionModels/README.md

 `Stan` gives us information to evaluate whether the statistical inference is reliable.
 First we start with a summary table of the results for the parameter of interest.
-Additionally we will see some useful diagnostics, like `Rhat` and the effective sample size.
+Additionally we will see some useful diagnostics, like `Rhat` and the effective sample size, which we briefly explain afterwards.

 ``` r
 pars=c('beta', 'gamma', "R0", "recovery_time")